gamejolt/terms/privacy/global.md

 Service, that employ cookies to collect certain information concerning your use of the Service.
 If you wish to opt out of Google Analytics,
 [please click here](https://tools.google.com/dlpage/gaoptout).

+**Contest Partners:** In order to operate contests, sweepstakes, and Game Jams on the Service in conjunction with third-party partners, we need to share your Contest Information with our partners.
+The event’s Official Rules will list any partners we are working with on that event and sharing the Contest Information with.

 **Other Sharing:**